elliottash/stataconda/README.md

 2. Load a dataset using `use filename.dta` or `import filename.csv`
 3. Explore data with `browse`, `summarize`, or `describe`
 4. Run analyses using Stata-like commands
-5. Save results using `save filename.dta` or `export using filename.rtf`
+5. Save results using `save filename.dta`

 ## Detailed Command Documentation